zestia/ember-select-box/docs/components.md

     </tr>
     <tr>
       <td><code>@onFocusLeave</code></td>
-      <td>This is fired when the select box is no longer being interacte with.
+      <td>This is fired when the select box is no longer being interacted with.
 For example, the user clicks outside it, or tabs away. </td>
     </tr>
     <tr>
       <td><code>@onOpen</code></td>